TDCOSMO. IX. Systematic comparison between lens modelling software programs: time delay prediction for WGD 2038-4008: Lenstronomy modelling

 \subsection{Lensing-only constraints on the Fermat potential difference}

+\reply{We constrain the image positions with uncertainty 0\farcs002 for the power-law model, and with uncertainty 0\farcs004 for the composite model.
+Given the longest predicted time-delay for this system, these precisions are well below the astrometric requirement of $\sim$0\farcs02 uncertainty so that the astrometric uncertainty is subdominant to achieve $\leq$5\% uncertainty in $H_0$ from this single system \citep{Birrer19}.}

-In Figure \ref{fig:model_setting_compare}, we compare between the model settings -- namely, the choices for $n_{\rm max}$ and the size of the image likelihood computation region.
-All the posteriors within a particular lens model family -- i.e., power law or composite -- are statistically consistent with each other within $1\sigma$.
+In Fig. \ref{fig:model_setting_compare} we compare between the model settings -- namely, the choices for $n_{\rm max}$ and the size of the image likelihood computation region.
+All the posteriors within a particular lens model family (i.e. power law or composite) are statistically consistent with each other within $1\sigma$.

-We compare the combined model posteriors between the power-law and composite models in Figure \ref{fig:lenstronomy_powerlaw_vs_composite}.
+We compare the combined model posteriors between the power-law and composite models in Fig. \ref{fig:lenstronomy_powerlaw_vs_composite}.
 The Fermat potential differences deviate by 16--21\% between the power-law and composite model setups.
-However, the MST-invariant quantity $\xi_{\rm rad} \propto \theta_{\rm E} \alpha^{\prime\prime}_{\rm E} / (1 - \kappa_{\rm E})$ is consistent between the two model setups [see Equation 42 of \citet{Birrer21} for the full definition of $\xi_{\rm rad}$, and also \citet{Kochanek20}].
+However, the MST-invariant quantity $\xi_{\rm rad} \propto \theta_{\rm E} \alpha^{\prime\prime}_{\rm E} / (1 - \kappa_{\rm E})$ is consistent between the two model setups (see Eq.
+42 of \citealt{Birrer21} for the full definition of $\xi_{\rm rad}$, and also \citealt{Kochanek20}).
 Thus, the difference in the Fermat potential from the two model setups can be interpreted as a manifestation of the internal MSD.
-We will combine the stellar kinematics and estimated external convergence with the lens models to mitigate the internal MSD in Section \ref{sec:lenstornomy_kinematics}.
+We combine the stellar kinematics and estimated external convergence with the lens models to mitigate the internal MSD in Sect. \ref{sec:lenstornomy_kinematics}.

-\ajs{However, we first check for potential unphysical properties in our best fit composite models as the source of the large difference in the Fermat potential in Sections \ref{sec:lenstronomy_halo_properties} and \ref{sec:lenstronomy_halo_prior_systematic_test}.} \ajsii{These checks were performed prior to unblinding the models.}
+\ajs{However, we first check for potential unphysical properties in our best fit composite models as the source of the large difference in the Fermat potential in Sects. \ref{sec:lenstronomy_halo_properties} and \ref{sec:lenstronomy_halo_prior_systematic_test}.} \ajsii{These checks were performed prior to un-blinding the models.}